-Coast to Coast Carports uses steel panels that are 3’ wide to construct their metal buildings.
-Most of the carports and other metal buildings have bows (the metal arch that makes up the roof) that are spaces at 4 or 5 foot centers.
-A center refers to the space between one leg and the next, or from one bow to the next.
-Logically, someone can see that a panel would fall through the center if the panel is laid parallel with the bows (as is done on the vertical roof).
-To prevent this, Coast to Coast Carports utilizes the use of hatch channels.
-Hatch channels are ‘U’ shaped beams of steel that fastened to the bows in a perpendicular fashion, adding more stability to the roof.
-Now we have rafters to attach the panels to.
-Last we cover the gap at the peak where the left and right side panels meet with a ridge cap length of trim.
+One of the biggest benefits of our A-frame vertical roof carports is the strength of the roof.
+To start, we use steel panels that are 3 feet wide to construct our metal buildings.
+Most of our carports and other metal buildings have bows, which is a metal arch that makes up the roof.
+We space the bows at 4 or 5-foot centers (a center refers to the space between one leg and the next, or from one bow to the next).
+You can see that a panel would fall through the center if the panel is laid parallel with the bows (as is done on the vertical roof).
+To prevent this, we use hat channels.
+The hat channels are fastened to the bows perpendicularly.
+This adds more stability to the roof and provides rafters where we can attach the panels.
+Finally, we cover the gap at the peak where the left and right side panels meet with a ridge cap length of trim.

 While purchasing a base model metal carport will provide ample coverage and protection for your vehicle as-is, we have a number of additional options available for our A-frame vertical carports.
 These include gabled ends, extra panels, extra braces, and extra bows and legs.
 Coast To Coast Carports is also pleased to provide height extensions, pitch adjustment (standard pitch is 3/12), concrete anchors, and mobile home anchors.
 Other extras are optional ground concrete supports, our 12-gauge steel upgrade, certification, roof insulation, and 12 different color options.
 Take a look through our catalog or talk to one of our friendly staff members to find out more about our available options.
 No matter what your metal carport needs may be, we can help.